Filter

 Radiology | Full-Time | Phoenix

-Posting Note: The Radiology Department at Phoenix Children's Hospital (PCH) is recruiting for full-time pediatric Diagnostic and Interventional Radiology (IR) Advanced Practice Providers (PA or NP).
-The Radiology Department is currently recruiting for a team of APPs that will integrate and collaborate with a large group of subspecialized diagnostic and interventional radiologists across several practice areas.
-Primary responsibilities of this team will include clinical service within diagnostic fluoroscopy and support of the interventional radiology patient consult service.
-Opportunities for procedural performance are available for interested candidates, but not required.
-These positions require excellent interpersonal and communication skills, and flexibility to account for the variability of a daily IR and diagnostic radiology service schedule.
-The Radiology Department performs approximately 250,000 imaging and 7000 image-guided procedures per year.
-The department is currently staffed by 25 pediatric body/neuroradiologists and five pediatric interventional radiologists and a full time pediatric neurointerventionalist.
-Two full-time Interventional Radiology Physician Assistants will be in place by spring 2025.
-We perform a vast array of diagnostic fluoroscopic examinations and image guided interventions with a long and rich history of teaching and clinical excellence.
-Phoenix Children’s Hospital has many centers of excellence, including the Heart Center, Center for Cancer & Blood Disorders and Barrow Neurological Institute at Phoenix Children’s.
+Posting Note: The Section of Pediatric Interventional Radiology at Phoenix Children's (PC) is recruiting for a full-time pediatric Interventional Radiology (IR) Physician Assistant (PA).
+The Section performs over 7500 image-guided procedures per year and is currently staffed by five full time pediatric interventional radiologists and a full time pediatric neurointerventionalist.
+We perform a vast array of interventions, including but not limited to vascular access, treatment of vascular malformations, biliary procedures, feeding procedures, musculoskeletal procedures, angiography and embolization, and neurointerventional procedures.
+The Section has a long and rich history of teaching and clinical excellence.
+We participate in the multispecialty vascular anomalies clinic at PC and are active in numerous multispecialty conferences.
+Phoenix Children’s has many centers of excellence, including the Heart Center, Center for Cancer & Blood Disorders and Barrow Neurological Institute at Phoenix Children’s.
 Additionally, we have an active liver transplant program.
-Phoenix Children's Hospital is a freestanding 480+ bed children’s hospital and the only Level I designated pediatric trauma center in Arizona.
+We are recruiting for a PA that will help us grow our practice, willing to help with development of an inpatient consult service and serve as the forward face of the IR section for our patients and referring clinicians.
+There are currently a team of 4 advanced practice providers (2 PAs and 2 NPs) who work across the IR and Diagnostic Radiology service.
+We would desire an individual who will integrate with that team, demonstrates excellent interpersonal and communication skills, and flexibility to account for the variability of a daily IR service schedule.
+This will also involve the creation of educational materials for PC patients and families.
+Contribute to Radiology advanced practice provider team support functions within the Diagnostic Radiology service Phoenix Children's is a freestanding 450+ bed children’s hospital and the only Level I designated pediatric trauma center in Arizona.
 It is the largest pediatric facility in the Southwest USA.
-A 42,000 square foot Emergency Department opened in 2017.
+A new 42,000 square foot Emergency Department opened in 2017.
 In addition to the main campus tower, which opened in 2011, 3 additional satellite outpatient and urgent care centers are located across the Phoenix Valley region.
-Two new hospital facilities will open by early 2025.
-Hours of Service Provision: Will vary based on the number of APPs in the section at a given time.
+A new women and children’s specialty tower will open in 2026.
+Position Outline: 1.
+Support Enteral Care Program (ECP) a.
+E&M related to the ECP b.
+Patient communication c.
+Patient care coordination d.
+Non-IR service line communications 2.
+Inpatient IR consult service 3.
+Ambulatory IR patient coordination a.
+Patient communication b.
+Patients visit coordination/scheduling assist c.
+E&M 4.
+Support Diagnostic Radiology services as needed Hours of Service Provision: Will vary based on the number of advanced practice providers in the section at a given time.
 Call Responsibilities: 1.
-There is an expectation that the candidate will share weekend IR call responsibilities with post-call compensation.
+There is an expectation that the candidate will share call responsibilities.
 2. Potential Call Duties: a.
 Consult intake, consult performance, review with IR Call Attending i.
 Document in EMR b.
-Weekend inpatient rounds i.
+Weekend inpatient rounds c.
 Document in EMR 3.
-Procedural assist (per interest) Minimum requirements: • NP or PA degree, from an accredited US institution If NP, candidate with AC/PC certification would be preferred. • Eligible for licensure in Arizona
+Procedural assist Minimum requirements: • PA degree, from an accredited US institution • Eligible for licensure in Arizona • Minor procedure expertise preferred, minor procedure interest desired For more information about PC IR, please visit our website at https://www.phoenixchildrens.org/centers-programs/interventional-radiology.
+Interested applicants should email their CVs to: Chastity Jensen Talent Acquisition Phoenix Children's cocano@phoenixchildrens.com (602) 933-5638

 This position works in collaboration with the attending physicians and works within their scope of practice to provide excellent clinical care for patients.
 Plays a critical role in the patient family medical team.
 Professional who may practice in hospital’s inpatient and/or outpatient setting.